maicol07/school_life_diary_pc/README.md

 - Marks (to develop)
 - Notes (annotations)
 - Agenda (homeworks, tests, etc...; integration with Google Calendar; to develop)
+### Screenshots
+Please see above the Italian ones.
 ### Credits
 Developed by maicol07.
 Copyright © 2017 - maicol07